dA505819/dA505819.github.io/README.md

 # Website

-The website will provide gyou with all the information.
+Hover over the website for the information.

 ## Basic Details

-Hi, I'm Dhruv Aggarwal.
+Hi All!
+I'm Dhruv Aggarwal.

 ```
 Lies ahead all the information.